 If you feel your group of students veering off course, take a page from the Ann Richards School playbook and have students do a mindfulness activity.
 For example, have students look around the room (silently) and find five blue items, four red items, three green items, two yellow items, and one black item.
 Then, once students are more centered, return to the problem at hand.

-Students in the freshman seminar at Cumberland Regional High School monitor their grades closely, which is the first step to managing their own work and progress.
-Choose a data point that students can monitor (attendance, grades, etc.) and create a procedure to help them track their progress and identify next steps.
+Students in the freshman seminar at Cumberland Regional High School monitor their grades closely, which helps them manage their workload and progress.
+Help students identity a data point to monitor (attendance, grades, etc.) and create a procedure to help them track their progress and identify next steps.

 Explicit skills instruction ensures that we do not rely on student assumptions, but that we purposefully teach students the skills to navigate their world.
 Social-emotional development can be fostered in a variety of ways to support student success.
 Explicitly identifying and teaching the skills is important, but it’s of equal importance to do it consistently and often.
 Knowing the what and why of explicit social-emotional-skills instruction can help you make a well-thought-out decision on how to best foster students’ skill development.